Dynamic covariate balancing: estimating treatment effects over time with potential local projections: Theoretical properties and inference

-Assumption \ref{ass:4m} imposes the consistency in estimation of the outcome models.
-Condition (i) is attained for many high-dimensional estimators, such as the lasso method, under regularity assumptions; see e.g., \cite{ buhlmann2011statistics}.
-A discussion is included in Lemma \ref{lem:suff} which is valid recursively for any \textit{finite} $T$ (see Appendix \ref{aa:suff}).
-The remaining conditions impose moment assumptions similarly to the two periods setting.
+Assumption \ref{ass:4m} imposes the consistency in estimating the outcome models.
+Condition (i) is attained for many high-dimensional estimators, such as the lasso method, under sparsity and restricted eigenvalues restrictions; see, e.g., \cite{buhlmann2011statistics}.
+An example and derivation for condition (i) for Lasso under sparsity is included in Example \ref{lem:suff} (Appendix \ref{aa:suff}).
+As we discuss in Appendix Remark \ref{rem:restricted}, the restricted eigenvalue condition is imposed for all $H_t, t \ge 1$; references that study this condition from different angles include \cite{deshpande2023online}, Section C.4.